Northern Ribbon Snake

 Species Confused With:

-This species is much thinner and has a much longer tail than similarly striped garter snakes, with Easterns having side stripes on scale rows 2 and 3 and Butler’s having stripes on rows 2 through 4.
+This species is much thinner with a much longer tail than similarly striped Garter Snakes with Eastern Garter Snakes having side stripes of scale rows 2 and 3 and Butler’s Garter Snakes having stripes on scale rows 2 through 4.

 References: